MohanElapolu/mohanelapolu.github.io/index.md

 <!-- TAB CONTENT SECTIONS -->
 <div id="t1" class="tab-content active" markdown="1">

-**FiGNNet: A Fracture-informed Graph Transformer-Attention Neural Network for Simulating Crack Propagation**
+**FiGNNet: A Fracture-informed Graph Transformer-Attention Neural Network for Simulating Crack Propagation** <br>

 Modeling fracture in solids remains a significant challenge in computational mechanics due to the complexity of crack initiation and propagation under mixed-mode loading.
 In this work, we introduce a novel fracture-informed graph neural network (GNN) framework (FiGNNet) for simulating fractures in pre-cracked elastic solids.
 FiGNNet couples a graph transformer network (GTF) to capture long-range interactions with a graph attention network (GAT), focusing on localized behavior near crack tips.
 The governing equations of linear elasticity are embedded in the loss function through their weak form, ensuring physical consistency without relying on finite element analysis (FEA) solutions: displacements or stresses.
 The proposed approach is validated against FEA across various benchmark problems involving center and edge cracks subjected to tensile, shear, and bending loads.
 FiGNNet accurately predicts displacement fields, stress distributions, and crack propagation angles across all scenarios.
 The proposed method offers a physics-informed machine learning framework for fracture simulation, with strong potential for further integration into mesh-independent computational mechanics problems.